 As a special needs group, seniors are unique in some aspects.
-As shown on Figure 2-29, the majority of Irvine's senior households are homeowners and represent 68% of all senior households.
-According to the 2014-2018 ACS 5-Year Estimates, 45,108 homeowner households exist, 10,930 (or 24%) of which are senior homeowner households, which is a high percentage considering that senior households represent approximately 15% of the total households in the City.
-Furthermore, of the total 10,930 senior homeowner households in Irvine, 5,475 (or 50%) have incomes above the 100% AMI.
+As shown in Table 2-143on Figure 2-3029, the majority of Irvine's senior households are homeowners and represent 68% percent of all senior households.
+According to the 2014-2018 ACS 5-Year Estimates, 45,108 homeowner households exist, 10,930 (or 24% percent) of which are senior homeowner households, which is a high percentage considering that senior households represent approximately 15% percent of the total households in the City.
+Furthermore, of the total 10,930 senior homeowner households in Irvine, 5,475 (or 50% percent) have incomes above the 100% percent AMI.

-While the majority of senior households in Irvine enjoy stable incomes, it is important to recognize that, within the senior renter household category, 2,575 (or 50%) of the total 5,185 fall below the 50% AMI, making very-low-income senior renters a significant demographic in the City.
+While the majority of senior households in Irvine enjoy stable incomes, it is important to recognize that, within the senior renter household category, 2,575 (or 50% percent) of the total 5,185 fall below the 50% percent AMI, making very-low-income senior renters a significant demographic in the City.